Dante, Madi and Adat Expansion cards are now available and provide increased I/O options

 Asheville, NC’s annual Moogfest is five days of mind-expanding conversation, experimentation, and collaboration for creative professionals — Read more

 Also a highly skilled guitarist, Clare played bass on tour with Richie Ramone.
-When asked about the unique challenges the bass chair holds, she told us, “Being a bassist is all about locking in with the drummer and enhancing the rhythm of the kick and snare with — Read more
+When asked about the unique challenges the bass chair holds, she told us, “Being a bassist is all about locking in with the drummer and enhancing the rhythm of the kick — Read more

 Sound on Sound, Pro Sound Web and Live Sound International all praise digital products